EBS 올림포스 영어독해 기본1 (22개정) 10강

 Analysis 두려움이 유아의 사회성에 미치는 영향

-Many developmental theorists and researchers, ____ those studying human as well as nonhuman primate subjects, have recognized the role that fear can play in a primate’s social development.
+Many developmental theorists and ____ including those studying human as well as nonhuman primate subjects, have recognized the role that fear can play in a primate’s social development.

 When an infant is frightened it always seeks out its mother for protection and safety, and all exploratory and play activity stops until the ____ has been sufficiently comforted and reassured by its attachment object.

-Thus, frequently frightened infants will very likely have less time to explore and fewer opportunities to play than will ____ who are not.
+Thus, frequently frightened infants will very likely have less time to explore and fewer opportunities to play ____ will infants who are not.

-Such voluntary restraints may serve to slow down the social development of ____ or anxious infants if these tendencies are maintained throughout their childhood years.
+Such voluntary restraints may serve to slow down the social development ____ shy or anxious infants if these tendencies are maintained throughout their childhood years.

 1 사회적 유대를 형성하는 대상의 범위